videojs/videojs-generate-karma-config/README.md

 > Type: `Function`
 > Default: `none`

-> NOTE: All browsers contained from this object will be run on travis, even with BROWSER_STACK_USERNAME in the enviornment!
+> NOTE: All browsers contained from this object will be run on travis, unless BROWSER_STACK_USERNAME is in the enviornment!

 A function that should return an object containing karma custom launchers, that should all be run on travis.
 It should take one argument: The default travis launchers object which is: